ravimalde/ufc_fight_predictor/README.md

   - data_cleaned: cleaned data for modelling.
 - Classes.py: contains grid search classes to be used in modelling.
 - preprocessing.ipynb: notebook for initial exploration of scraped data and preprocessing for modelling.
+- modelling.ipynb: notebook where the models were made, tuned and evaluated.
 - first_app.py: python file for creating the streamlit application.
 - model.pkl: final model saved using pickle.
 - scaler.pkl: StandardScaler transformation saved using pickle.